422 Wyoming Hall

 Undergraduate student workshop for Disability Awareness: Workshops are held as part of the Undergraduate Research Fellowship program under the guidance of UW's Disability Services.

 Collaboration: Our goal is to develop strong collaborative partnerships with the Wind River Indian Reservation (WRIR), the only reservation in Wyoming.
 Relationship building for developing new community-driven programs on the WRIR is an essential current activity.
+For more information contact Jennifer Wellman.

 The High Plains American Indian Research Institute (HPAIRI) aims to promote positive and productive relationships between the University of Wyoming and regional American Indian communities.
 In 2011, a survey was distributed among University of Wyoming faculty and staff to learn about research and educational activities between UW participants and tribal partners.
 The results, shown here, indicate that a variety of UW units do have relationships with tribal communities in the region and a significant number of those relationships involve science, technology, engineering, and/or math (STEM) activities.
 The survey results will assist with the continued development of the HPAIRI and with the implementation of its activities.